masoudmodabber/commons-protocol/docs/domain.md

 * Priorities.
 * Local expectations.

-A Commons does not control prices or assign work.
+A Commons does not:

+* Assign work.
+* Set prices.
+* Guarantee Requests will be fulfilled.
+* Require Participants to trade.

-Participants within the Commons remain free to negotiate value and refuse any exchange.
+Participants remain free to negotiate value, compete with one another, and refuse any exchange.

-Each Commons maintains its own Ledger and its own Commons Balances.
+Each Commons maintains its own:

+* Membership.
+* Commons Ledger.
+* Commons Balances.
+* Governance.

-Commons may eventually cooperate with other Commons through the shared Commons Protocol.
+Commons cooperate with other Commons through the Commons Protocol while remaining politically and economically autonomous.

+# Commons Evolution

+A Commons is not a permanent administrative unit.

+It is expected to evolve over time.

+During the early adoption of the protocol, a Commons may cover a relatively large geographic area in order to create a viable local economy and overcome network effects.

+As participation grows, larger Commons naturally divide into smaller autonomous Commons.

+For example:

+Australia

+↓

+Brisbane Commons

+↓

+South Brisbane Commons

+West Brisbane Commons

+North Brisbane Commons

+↓

+West End Commons

+Toowong Commons

+Indooroopilly Commons

+The long term direction of the protocol is progressively smaller geographic Commons that remain economically viable.

+Subdivision should occur only when both the local community and the local economy are capable of operating independently.

+Migration into a newly established Commons should always be voluntary.

+No central authority determines when a Commons must divide.

+The exact protocol governing Commons subdivision remains a future area of design.

 # Membership

-Membership represents the relationship between a Participant and a Commons.
+Membership represents the relationship between a Participant and their Home Commons.

+Every Participant has exactly one active Membership at a time.

-Membership allows a Participant to take part in the Commons economy and governance processes.
+Membership allows a Participant to participate in the Commons economy and governance.

 A Membership may contain factual information such as:

 * When the Participant joined.
 * Whether the Membership is active.
 * The Participant's Commons Balance.
-* The Participant's completed exchanges within that Commons.
+* Completed Exchanges.
+* Active Agreements.
-* The Participant's unresolved Agreements or Disputes.
+* Active Disputes.

-Membership does not grant additional political power based on balance, popularity, wealth, or contribution history.
+Membership does not grant additional political authority based upon wealth, contribution history, popularity, or Commons Balance.

-The exact rules for joining, leaving, suspending, or removing members are determined by each Commons.

-The first application may initially support simple open or invitation based membership while leaving more complex membership governance for later development.
+Each Commons determines its own rules for:

+* Joining.
+* Leaving.
+* Suspension.
+* Removal.

+Future versions of the protocol may support voluntary migration between Commons as new geographic Commons are established.

 # Commons Balance

-A Commons Balance represents the current reciprocal relationship between a Participant and a specific Commons.
+A Commons Balance represents the current reciprocal relationship between a Participant and their Home Commons.

-It is not money, currency, wealth, a credit score, or a reputation score.
+It is not:

+* Money.
+* Currency.
+* Wealth.
+* A credit score.
+* A reputation score.

-A positive Commons Balance means the Participant has contributed more to the Commons than they have received from it.
+A positive Commons Balance means the Participant has contributed more to their Home Commons than they have received from it.

-A negative Commons Balance means the Participant has received more from the Commons than they have contributed back.
+A negative Commons Balance means the Participant has received more from their Home Commons than they have contributed back.

 A defining interpretation is: